Boston and Skegness: 2015–2019: Brexit vote, becoming a safe Conservative seat

 Based on estimates produced by Professor Chris Hanretty of Royal Holloway, University of London, Boston and Skegness had the third-highest vote share for the Brexit Party in the 2019 European Parliament election.
 According to Hanretty, 56.4% of votes cast in the constituency were for the new anti-EU party, which was led by Farage, behind only Castle Point and Clacton.
 Hanretty also estimated that the Conservatives came second in the seat, with 12.5% of the vote, followed by UKIP, who won 7.7%, their tenth strongest performance of the election.
 UKIP were closely followed by the Liberal Democrats and Labour, who came fourth and fifth with 7.5% and 7.4% of the vote respectively.

-Due to the high level of support for leaving the European Union in the constituency, the seat was discussed in 2019 as a potential target for the Brexit Party in the next general election; The Brexit Party achieved high levels of support in general election polls in June and July, and one estimate, by the website Electoral Calculus, suggested that the Brexit Party would gain Boston and Skegness.
+The seat was discussed in 2019 as a potential target for the Brexit Party in the next general election, due to the high level of support for leaving the European Union in the constituency.
+The Brexit Party achieved high levels of support in general election polls in June and July, and one estimate, by the website Electoral Calculus, suggested that the Brexit Party would gain Boston and Skegness.
 However, the Brexit Party support decreased over time, and in the run-up to the 2019 general election, which took place in December, some analysts thought that the large Conservative majority made victory there unlikely.
-Farage later announced that the Brexit Party would not stand in any constituency won by the Conservatives in 2017; the Brexit Party candidate was going to be Jonathan Bullock, a Member of the European Parliament (MEP) for the East Midlands constituency.
-UKIP did not stand in the constituency; they only stood in 44 out of the 650 British seats at the election.
-In the election, held on 12 December, the Conservatives increased their majority further, winning 76.7% of the vote.
+Nigel Farage later announced that the Brexit Party would not stand in any constituency won by the Conservatives in 2017 and the Brexit Party candidate Jonathan Bullock was therefore obliged to stand down just a week after formally launching his general election campaign for the seat.
+Mr Bullock was also a Member of the European Parliament (MEP) for the East Midlands constituency.
+UKIP did not stand in the constituency.
+They stood in only 44 out of 650 British seats at the election.
+In the election, held on 12 December, the Conservatives further increased their majority, winning 76.7% of the vote.
 This was the Conservatives' second-highest vote share in the election (after Castle Point).
-The seat was also the fifteenth-safest seat in the election (measured by percentage majority), and the second-safest Conservative seat after neighbouring South Holland and the Deepings.
+The seat was also the fifteenth safest seat in the election (measured by percentage majority) and the second-safest Conservative seat after neighbouring South Holland and the Deepings.

+2019–2024: Reform UK's ascendancy

+Leading up to the 2024 United Kingdom general election, analysts considered this constituency of interest for Reform UK due to its high Euroscepticism.
+For this reason, Richard Tice, the party's deputy leader, decided to run in it, reflective of previous major UKIP politicians targeting it for the same reason.
+Tice ultimately succeeded, managing to overturn the previous Tory MP's majority of 27,402.
+Based on the party swings, it can be assumed that Tice managed to take many voters who had primarily voted for the Tories in 2019, but did not want to again, demonstrating a nationwide trend against the party.